Deadline for Receipt of Completed Applications for Fall 2024

 - M.Sc.: Students admitted into the M.Sc. program will, in general, meet the requirements above.
-Transfer to the PhD program is possible after the first year, following successful completion of the PhD theory comprehensive exam.
+Transfer to the PhD program is possible after the first year, please see the academic information policies page.

 - Ph.D.: Students with the above qualifications in addition to an M.Sc. degree in Statistics or Biostatistics will be considered for Ph.D. admission.
 Exceptional candidates who do not hold an M.Sc. may apply to directly the PhD program.
 Students applying directly from an undergraduate degree are also encouraged to apply to the M.Sc. program where, as noted above, transfer is possible after the first year.
 Students who are not accepted into the PhD program can only be considered for the M.Sc. program if they have applied to both programs.